sas-isus/drop-fuzz/README.md

     $ python drop-fuzz.py -f

+## Using `config.yml`

+If you don't want to enter your ZAP API key, Drupal username, and Drupal password every time you run this program, modify `config.yml` to support your needs.

 ## Obtaining a ZAP API Key

 Get an API key by opening ZAP, going to Tools -> Options, selecting "API",